 LiNC-IT was launched in 2018 and is the first statewide neurodiversity program.
 The LiNC-IT Collaborative was created to provide employment experience, and paid internships for students and young people with autism as well as to provide employers with a pipeline of excellent talent often missed during conventional recruitment processes.
-The following organizations play an essential role in supporting the neurodiverse pipeline:
+The following organizations play an essential role in supporting the neurodivergent pipeline:

-LiNC-IT leverages vocational rehabilitation funding from the NC Department of Health and Human Services with high quality service providers who are experts in supporting individuals with autism.
+LiNC-IT leverages vocational rehabilitation funding from the NC Department of Health and Human Services with high quality service providers who are experts in supporting autistic individuals.

-The goal of the employer partners is reducing the unemployment rate and improving the workplace experience for individuals with Autism Spectrum Disorder by increasing knowledge and acceptance of a neurodivergent workforce at Triangle-based companies.
+The goal of the employer partners is reducing the unemployment rate and improving the workplace experience for individuals with Autism Spectrum Disorder by increasing knowledge and acceptance of a neurodivergent workforce at North Carolina companies.

 Alamance Community College